-This time last week my two children, husband and I were cruising aboard Royal Caribbean’s Adventure of the Seas.
+This time several years ago my two children, husband and I were cruising aboard Royal Caribbean’s Adventure of the Seas.
 Prior to our adventure, I’d never pictured myself as a sailor.
 I worried about motion sickness and feeling lost adrift a gigantic vessel on a seemingly infinite sea.
 I could barely watch Life of Pi or Titanic without projecting myself onto the screen, fear rising up inside me.
 Ultimately, I began meandering closer to thinking about cruising as a vacation possibility.
 Many of my friends are avid cruisers – one has cruised over twenty times and for years, has hosted a community forum thread on cruisecritic.com (look for “attempt at a semi-live report from the Adventure of the Seas”).
 So, I became more and more curious about what the fuss was all about.
 Upon exploring the option of all inclusive resorts in the Caribbean versus a cruise holiday, I was surprised to learn that the cruise was actually more economical.
 I became excited at the idea of being able to see five new places in one week, while only unpacking once.
 I realized that being on the ship was about enjoying the journey along the way to sampling wonderful destinations.
 Suddenly, I became hooked and before long, we were all booked and raring to go.

 Now that we have been there, done that, we are glad we did.
 I’m not sure that we will become like some of my friends and people we met on board (one couple spend eight months of the year on board, another eight weeks and many do back to back cruises) who count down the days between one cruise and the next, but we will certainly add cruising to our list of vacation options.
 Although there were many couples cruising without kids, there were also just as many with their families – sometimes multi generational.
 Children ranged in age from infants (although our ship didn’t really cater to families with infants as some do), all the way through to young adults.
 The programs at ‘Adventure Ocean’ allow children the option of participating in activities with peers when they’re not hanging out with their families.
 Some children even prefer to stay back to play mini golf, participate in rock climbing, skating or swimming with their friends and counsellors rather than join their parents on island excursions.